 The Governor's recently announced Clean Water Initiative (CWI) is big news for the State Revolving Fund (SRF) loan programs; with the CWI providing a substantial investment in the SRF programs over at least the next three fiscal years.
-Beginning in FY 2013, the CWI will provide significant new resources for SRF loan projects.
 The CWI will utilize existing program capacity to leverage the amount of funding available for water infrastructure, and will allow the IEPA to supplement resources available for SRF loan projects based on project demand and readiness to proceed in the SRF programs.
 The Clean Water Initiative reflects a continued emphasis on adequate funding for water infrastructure and is expected to boost funding available for water infrastructure projects in Illinois to as much as double the amounts traditionally available for the SRF programs on an annual basis.

 SRF program loans provide for a twenty-year repayment term in most instances; with shorter repayment schedules negotiated under certain project circumstances.

-SRF program rules require a "full and complete loan application", including: an approved Project or Facilities Plan, a complete financial package, approved design and bid packages, and a variety of executed legal documents, including construction permits, necessary for project implementation.
+SRF program rules require a "full and complete loan application", including: an approved Project or Facilities Plan, a complete financial package, approved design and bid packages, and a variety of executed legal documents, necessary for project implementation.

 If a pre-application for the WPCLP or the PWSLP has been submitted, please be aware that the submission of a pre-application is not an indication that the project will be funded.
 The eventual commitment of loan funds is dependent on the receipt and review of a Facilities Plan (wastewater) or Project Plan (drinking water) that details the specifics of your project.
-The State Revolving Fund Forms page contains links that will direct you to out planning submittal checklists, along with other important links to program documents.
+The State Revolving Fund Forms page contains links that will direct you to the planning submittal checklists.

-The IEPA will require the submission and approval of a complete financial package, including an enforceable water or sewer ordinance, a user charge ordinance, a certified local debt authorization ordinance, and a dedicated revenue stream that is adequate to assure loan repayment.
+The Illinois EPA will require the submission and approval of a complete financial package, including an enforceable water or sewer ordinance, a user charge ordinance, a certified local debt authorization ordinance, and a dedicated revenue stream that is adequate to assure loan repayment.
 Consult your attorney to determine an appropriate schedule for the accomplishment of these important local initiatives.
 The applicable Financial Information Checklist is available in the State Revolving Fund Forms page.
-Sample ordinances are available on the IEPA's Bureau of Water Forms Page and the IEPA contact in the Division of Legal Counsel is Vera Herst (217) 782-5544.
+Sample ordinances are available on the SRF Guidance Page and the Illinois EPA contact in the Division of Legal Counsel is Vera Herst (217) 782-5544.

 Access to additional information, including guidance documents and instructions for achieving compliance with Davis-Bacon Wage Act requirements, Disadvantaged Business Enterprise program requirements and the Central Contractor Registry (CCR) are included in the SRF Guidance page.